stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

         name: LDAP
   ...
 ```

+See [DEX documentation](https://dexidp.io/docs/connectors/) for full details of
+options for each connector, e.g. [an example LDAP configuration](https://dexidp.io/docs/connectors/ldap/#configuration).

 See comments above for OIDC regarding remote user mapping.
 For LDAP the default
 mapping is likely to be sufficent.